ethdebug/solidity-data-representation/src/locations-detailed.md

 exits.
 It's necessary here to specify the order they go onto the stack.
 First come the input parameters, in the order they were given, followed by the output parameters, in the order they were given.
 Anonymous output parameters are treated the same as named output parameters for these purposes.
+Similarly, parameters for fallback functions are not treated specially here, but work like any other parameters.

 *Remark*: Yul functions work slightly differently here, in that output parameters are pushed onto the stack in the *reverse* of the order they were given.